ABOUT

 Thresholds believes in a respectful, collaborative approach, where staff and clients work together to design an individualized course of treatment.
 Our prevailing goal is to help our clients experience lives of greater autonomy and happiness.

 Everyone should have the opportunity to live a life of value, self-respect, compassion, and dignity.
-All of our members arrive with untapped potential, full of gifts and skills to develop.
+All of our clients arrive with untapped potential, full of gifts and skills to develop.

 97% of all clients showed confidence in their recovery 93% of all clients were satisfied with services and were willing to recommend Thresholds to others.